linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * WooCommerce Products in cart, total cart value, total customer spent in store.
 * Support development of new features.

-Conditional Blocks Pro gives you even more control over Full Site Editing and widget options.
+Conditional Blocks Pro gives you even more control over block visibility - Ready for Full Site Editing, widget options and general content blocks.

 [See all features & benefits of Conditional Blocks Pro](https://conditionalblocks.com/?cb=wporg)